fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	God said: "Get down from here!
 Here is no place for your arrogance, Get out!
 You are the lowest of creatures!" but Iblis said, "Give me respite until the day they are raised." and God said, "You have respite."
-	And then Iblis said, "Because you have put me in the wrong, I shall lie in wait for them on Your straight path; I will assault them from the front and the back, from their right and their left; nor will you find that most of them are grateful."
+	And then Iblis said, "Because you have put me in the wrong, I shall lie in wait for them on Your straight path; I will come from in front of them and I will come from behind them, from their right and their left; nor will you find that most of them are grateful." escept for those of them who were righteous.
 	God said, "Get out!
 You are disgraced and expelled!
 I swear I shall fill Hell with you and all who follow you."

 </details>